Vortexdude/linux-cmds/README.md

 ``` bash
 sudo !!
 ```
-here `!!` is the operator which is used for pick up the last command you enterd also you can make this command as dynamic as you want like this
+> Here `!!` is the operator which is used for pick up the last command you enterd also you can make this command as dynamic as you want like this
+> !! stands for fetch the previous command
 ```
 docker
 sudo !! ps
 ```
 __________________________________________________________________________________________________

 #### Fix a really long commd with text editor {last command}